amanda010792/scalaapp-cc-cp/README.md

-In EndpointProducer.scala, update var fileName to point to your endpoint mock data <br /> `var fileName = <path to your endpoint mock data` <br />
+In EndpointProducer.scala, update var fileName to point to your endpoint mock data <br /> `var fileName = <path to your endpoint mock data` <br /> In java.config, add bootstrap server to CC and an API key and secret (for cluster, can create via UI or CLI) <br />

 ### running the code to show cluster linking replication